amiratashani/TaskManagerAPP/README.md

 TaskManager - You can write tasks in app.
 ## Introduction

-The application uses Clean Architecture based on MVVM and Repository patterns.
+The application uses Clean Architecture based on MVC and Repository patterns.

-The application is written entirely in Kotlin.
+The application is written entirely in java.

 Use GreenDao for save tasks in database.
 ## Screenshots